Yael Eckstein | June 1, 2022

-In this excerpt from her new book, Generation to Generation: Passing on a Legacy of Faith to Our Children, Yael discusses the history and meaning of Shavuot, which begins this year at sundown on Thursday, May 28, and explores what both Jews and Christians can learn from this holiday known as the “Festival of Harvest.”
+In this excerpt from her book, Generation to Generation: Passing on a Legacy of Faith to Our Children, Yael discusses the history and meaning of Shavuot, which begins this year at sundown on Saturday, June 4, and explores what both Jews and Christians can learn from this holiday known as the “Festival of Harvest.”

 Shavuot – Practicing Gratitude

 An imperfectly written letter straight from my heart is more meaningful than the most eloquent Hallmark card.
 So, too, a prayer of gratitude straight from the heart, no matter how lacking it may be, is accepted by God and is beloved to Him.